 After 1976’s Greatest Hits, Taylor strayed away from acoustic music and into generic soft-rock, and I have little interest in him, although in later years he returned to his core style; ‘Copperline’ from 1991’s New Moon Shine is one on his best songs.
 Taylor was married to fellow singer-songwriter Carly Simon, a marriage that ended after Taylor famously titled an album Dad Loves His Work in response to Simon’s ultimatum that he needed to spend more time with his family.

 James Taylor is a talented artist – he has a warm voice, his lyrics are elegant, and his guitar picking is accomplished.
 But he’s never really shown the ability to deliver convincing work beyond his core skill-set of introspective, acoustic, pretty songs.
-As a result I’ve only covered a handful of his albums, and arguably he’s a minor league artist who’s released a handful of great songs.
+As a result I’ve only covered a handful of his early albums and a greatest hits, and arguably he’s a minor league artist who’s released a handful of great songs.
 Also, does he always wear a blue shirt?

 Ten Favourite James Taylor Songs